Mexico's Supreme Court rules that abortion is not a crime - NewsBreak

 Cruz believes the feminist movement will have to maintain pressure on state legislatures to change their laws, because as long as they exist someone will be trying to punish a woman.

 “In Mexico, we don't have any chance of legalizing nor decriminalizing in one go.
 It has to be state by state,” Cruz said.
-That is why activists should work in one coordinated strategy to force change region by region, he said, to corner the politicians so that “there's no way not to legislate” because it would be “politically incorrect to not eliminate the crime of abortion."
+That is why activists have been working in one coordinated strategy to force change region by region, he said, to corner the politicians so that “there's no way not to legislate” because it would be “politically incorrect to not eliminate the crime of abortion."

 Mexico is a heavily Roman Catholic country.
 The church was a powerful institution through colonial times and after Mexico’s independence, but a reform movement in the mid-19th century sharply limited the church’s role in daily life.
 Anticlerical efforts at times led to bloodshed, especially during the Cristero Rebellion from 1926 to 1929.